Andrew-Ken/andrew-ken.github.com/source/_posts/2012-11-24-extend-vs-include-in-ruby-module.markdown

 **Difference:**

-extend makes these methods available to the class as class methods, implemented with a self \<\< class*

 include makes the module’s methods available to the instance of a class, attached to the instances of the class alone.